 MNLA is the region's oldest and largest horticultural trade association.
 The organization was originally formed in 1925 as the Minnesota State Nurseryman’s Association.
 In 1988, the organization’s name was changed to the Minnesota Nursery and Landscape Association to accurately reflect the diversity of its members.
 Today, 1,100 firms are members of MNLA in the following categories:

 - Commercial flower growers

 - Landscape designers

 - Professional gardening services

 MNLA is dedicated to helping its members by:

 Members receive regular communication on association activities through a monthly newsletter.
-Each industry segment implements on-going continuing education programs.
+Each industry segment is offered on-going continuing education programs.
 In cooperation with the University of Minnesota, the association sponsors the MNLA Certified Professional program.
-MNLA also publishes the “Plants for Outdoor Living” color catalogs: Trees and Shrubs, Perennials, and a hardscapes catalog called "Ideas for Outdoor Living".
-MNLA has a beautiful garden display outside the Ag-Hort Building at the Minnesota State Fair.

 Below are copies of the association governing documents and other logistical information.
 All documents are in PDF format.
 Click to open in your browser, or right-click to choose to save it to your computer.